frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 # Packet Formats {#Packet-Format}

-For implementers to take advantage of Reverso, we require to know the Stream ID of any stream frame within the payload, and the data offset.
-These two integers are added in the QUIC short header and protected with the mask.
+For implementers to take advantage of Reverso and use the decryption internal copy for data reassembly, we require to know the Stream ID of any stream frame within the payload, and the data offset.
+These two integers are added in the QUIC short header and protected with the mask using a XOR.
+In QUIC v1,  5 out of 16 bytes available are being used.
+In Reverso, we would use 13 out of 16 bytes.

 ## Header Protection {#Header-Protection}